Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 the dataframe library is waiting for a JDBC driver to force classloading.

 Find a full example Notebook [here](https://github.com/zaleslaw/KotlinDataFrame-SQL-Examples/blob/master/notebooks/imdb.ipynb).

+## Nullability Inference

+Each method has an important parameter called `inferNullability`.

+By default, this parameter is set to `true`, indicating that the method should inherit the `NOT NULL` constraints from the SQL table definition.
+However, if you prefer to ignore the SQL constraints and determine nullability solely based on the presence of null values in the data, set this parameter to `false`.

+When `inferNullability` is set to `false`, the nullability of the column type will be defined based on the number of null values present in the extracted data.
+If the data contains zero null values, the column will be treated as non-nullable in the Kotlin DataFrame.

 ## Reading Specific Tables

 These functions read all data from a specific table in the database.
 Variants with a limit parameter restrict how many rows will be read from the table.

-**readSqlTable(dbConfig: DbConnectionConfig, tableName: String): AnyFrame**
+**readSqlTable(dbConfig: DbConnectionConfig, tableName: String, limit: Int, inferNullability: Boolean): AnyFrame**

 Read all data from a specific table in the SQL database and transform it into an AnyFrame object.

 The `dbConfig: DbConnectionConfig` parameter represents the configuration for a database connection, created under the hood and managed by the library.
-Typically, it requires a URL, username and password.
+Typically, it requires a URL, username, and password.

 ```kotlin
 import org.jetbrains.kotlinx.dataframe.io.DbConnectionConfig